0xblueless/advanced-foundry-cyfrin/notes/stablecoins.md

 ### 3.8 Creating the Mint Function
 To mint securely, mint() has to ensure the user's collateral value supports the amount being minted.
 This will require oracle pricefeeds, value conversions, and more.

-Health factor: (Sum of collateral / Sum of Borrows) * Liquidation Threshold For example, if Liquidation Threshold == 0.5, the protocol requires 200% collateralization minimum If a user's collateral/borrows == 2 (the minimum), health factor == 1
+Health factor: (Sum of collateral / Sum of Borrows) * Liquidation Threshold.
+For example, if Liquidation Threshold == 0.5, the protocol requires 200% collateralization minimum.
+If a user's collateral/borrows == 2 (the minimum), health factor == 1.

 Remember to adjust for precision / decimal places.
 To get the correct values you need both inputs to have the same number of decimal places (otherwise the result will be greater/larger than expected).